FridayOrtiz/FridayOrtiz/README.md

 ### Hi there 👋

-My name is Rafael Ortiz and I work at Telefonica as a cybersecurity specialist and researcher.
+My name is Rafael Ortiz and I work at Red Canary in R&D.

 You can reach me at [rafael@ortiz.sh](mailto:rafael@ortiz.sh).